mickael-carl/distfile-mirror/README.md

 artifacts from the Internet within an organisation.
 These artifacts may be downloaded from the mirror service through a HTTP proxy that spoofs SSL certificates on demand.
-This allows these original artifacts to be fetched under their original URLs.
+This allows these original artifacts to be fetched under their original URLs, under the condition that the user installs a custom CA certificate.

 Unlike a general purpose caching proxy, this system does not download artifacts from the Internet by simply fetching them on demand.
 Instead,